 A person with cognitive impairment has the legal right to have a support person at the police station or in court; unfortunately, this right is not always upheld.

-In addition, we can arrange for one of our trained volunteers to provide help for clients during solicitor meetings, Community Corrections Tribunal appointments, Community Justice Mediation and Juvenile Justice Conferences.
-This help is to ensure that clients understand legal advice, court orders and obligations.
+We can arrange for one of our trained volunteers to support people with cognitive impairment when appearing at Court, during meetings with their lawyer, Community Corrections Tribunal appointments, Community Justice Mediation, Youth Cautions and Youth Justice Conferences.
+This help is to ensure that young people and adults with cognitive impairment understand legal advice, court orders and their obligations.

-- remember your appointment and know what to expect
+- remember their appointment and know what to expect

 - obtain and understand legal advice